-- Many of the plots planted with the above crops are located in small-scale experimental parcels of an Agricultural Experimental Station, and support Master's experiments, etc. - Do not sample crops listed as 'not sampled.'
-Instead: - Record 'targetTaxaPresent = Y' for the plot/clipID. - o In the remarks, record 'Experimental Crop: X, not sampled', where X is one of the crops listed immediately above.
+- Only clip the those plots planted in pasture hay once per year in October, and keep the annual clip harvest bout. - Many of the plots planted with the above crops are located in small-scale experimental parcels of an Agricultural Experimental Station, and support Master's experiments, etc. - Do not sample crops listed as 'not sampled.'
+Instead: - Record 'targetTaxaPresent = Y' for the plot/clipID. - In the remarks, record 'Experimental Crop: X, not sampled', where X is one of the crops listed immediately above.